Why Designers Should Learn Business and What You Can Do About It

-Most designers may have heard something like, "learn to code like your life depends on it".
-Some days it looks like everyone is searching for the mythical unicorn designer / developer.
-While individuals exist that cross disciplines, in general, this advice is misguided.
-Bad for you, bad for your team, and bad for your organization.
+Most designers may have heard something like, "learn to code like your life depends on it.”
+While empathy for the engineering process is important, and that mythical designer / coder may exist, in general, this advice is misguided.
+Bad for you, bad for your team, bad for your organization, and most importantly, bad for your career.

 About the Speaker